If you have experience installing software from source code on your Linux server, you have probably come across the

 The first part is the

 The next part is the declaration of the actual suffix rule.
-This basically takes the form of:
+This takes the form of

 This is not an actual target, but it will match any call for files with the second extension and build them out of the file in the first extension.

-Make will see the png file in the
+make will find the png file in the